just-funn/MP/README.md

 ---

-© 2025 URL Safety Checker • Designed for Academic Project Use Only • All Rights Reserved
+© 2025 URL Safety Verification System • Designed for Academic Project Use Only • All Rights Reserved